Shutdown risk eases as Senate pushes toward funding vote

 It was just the latest instance of the brinkmanship around government funding that has triggered several costly shutdowns and partial closures over the past two decades.
 The longest shutdown in history happened under President Donald Trump — 35 days stretching into January 2019, when Democrats refused to approve money for his U.S-Mexico border wall.
 Both parties agree the stoppages are irresponsible, yet few deadlines pass without a late scramble to avoid them.

-“Unfortunately, that is exactly where we find ourselves," said Rep. Kay Granger, R-Texas.

-But Democrats accused Republicans of rooting for shutdown, citing the remarks of Rep. Marjorie Taylor Greene, R-Ga., who said at one point in the debate: “Do not pass the CR.
-Shut it down."

-Democrats were able to use their majority to advance the spending bill.
+Democrats were able to use their majority in the House to advance the spending bill.
 They have a more difficult task in the 50-50 Senate, where objections by just one senator can slow a final vote past Friday's midnight deadline.

 Sen. Mike Lee, R-Utah, said Democrats knew last month that several Republicans would use all means at their disposal to oppose legislation that funds or allows the enforcement of the employer vaccine mandate.
-He blamed Senate Majority Leader Chuck Schumer, D-N.Y., for not negotiating and for ignoring their position.
+He blamed Schumer, D-N.Y., for not negotiating and for ignoring their position.

 If the choice is between “suspending nonessential functions” or standing idle while Americans lose their ability to work, “I’ll stand with American workers every time,” Lee said.